 Constructive criticism is welcome, but complaints and grievance procedures must follow lines of authority.
-The following adopted policies and procedures of the Chitimacha Board of Education shall provide guidelines for the rights of due process that are applicable to students and parents/legal guardians:
+The following adopted policies and procedures of the BOE shall provide guidelines for the rights of due process that are applicable to students and parents/legal guardians:

 - 1. A student or parent/legal guardian may request a conference with the teacher and/or principal of the school regarding a problem that relates to the student's welfare. - 2.
-If, as a result of the informal discussion, the matter is not resolved, the individual may request a meeting with the Chitimacha Board of Education.
-The individual must submit full details of the complaint/grievance in writing prior to personally appearing before the Chitimacha Board of Education to fully explain the details of the complaint/grievance.
-The Chitimacha Board of Education will make a final decision on the issue and shall notify the individual verbally or in writing.
+If, as a result of the informal discussion, the matter is not resolved, the individual may request a meeting with the BOE.
+The individual must submit full details of the complaint/grievance in writing prior to personally appearing before the BOE to fully explain the details of the complaint/grievance.
+The BOE will make a final decision on the issue and shall notify the individual verbally or in writing.

-Realizing that not every situation can be covered in a handbook such as this, the CTS Staff, Principal, Administration and Chitimacha Board of Education reserve the right to interpret any rule in the handbook or make a judgment on any situation that might occur not covered in this handbook.
+Realizing that not every situation can be covered in a handbook such as this, the CTS Staff, Principal, Administration and BOE reserve the right to interpret any rule in the handbook or make a judgment on any situation that might occur not covered in this handbook.
 Thank you.